We’re told in 1 Thessalonians 5:18 to give thanks in everything.

-But what about the life of a newborn baby snuffed out before she took her first step, my mom’s ears that can’t hear my words or a loved one shaking a fist and saying, “I don’t love you”?
+But what about the life of a newborn baby snuffed out before she took her first step?
+What about my mom’s ears that can’t hear my words?
+And what about a loved one shaking a fist and saying, “I don’t love you”?

 Why should I thank God for those things?